-As for the 30 day guarantee, Smart Nora INC. will refund your full purchase price if you are not fully satisfied.
-In order to receive a refund, you must return the device in it’s original condition within 30 days of purchase.
+As for the 30-day guarantee, Smart Nora INC. will refund your full purchase price if you are not fully satisfied.
+In order to receive a refund, you must return the device to its original condition within 30 days of purchase.

 The guaranty and warranty are two attractive selling points.

 Can Smart Nora Be Used to Treat Sleep Apnea?

 According to the National Sleep Foundation, approximately 18 million adults in American have Sleep apnea which requires treatment from devices such as a Continuous Positive Airway Pressure machine (CPAP).

 Smart Nora’s terms and conditions specifically state that their products are designed to provide you with snoring relief and/or reduced sounds of snoring.
 They further explain that Smart Nora is not a medical device nor is it regulated or approved by the FDA.